mastodon/documentation/content/en/admin/scaling.md

 admin_users = pgbouncer
 ```

 Mastodon requires a different pooling mode than the default session-based one.
 Specifically, it needs a transaction-based pooling mode.
-This means that a Postgres connection is established at the start of a transaction and terminated upon its completion.
+This means that a PostgreSQL connection is established at the start of a transaction and terminated upon its completion.
 Therefore, it's essential to change the `pool_mode` setting from `session` to `transaction`:

 ```ini
 pool_mode = transaction
 ```

-Next up, `max_client_conn` defines how many connections PgBouncer itself will accept, and `default_pool_size` puts a limit on how many Postgres connections will be opened under the hood.
+Next up, `max_client_conn` defines how many connections PgBouncer itself will accept, and `default_pool_size` puts a limit on how many PostgreSQL connections will be opened under the hood.
 (In PgHero the number of connections reported will correspond to `default_pool_size` because it has no knowledge of PgBouncer.)

 The defaults are fine to start, and you can always increase them later: